jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 # Acknowledgements

-This specification is based on EAP-FAST {{RFC4851}}, which included the ideas and efforts of Nancy Cam-Winget, David McGrew, Joe Salowey, Hao Zhou, Pad Jakkahalli, Mark Krischer, Doug Smith, and Glen Zorn of Cisco Systems, Inc.

-The TLV processing was inspired from work on the Protected Extensible Authentication Protocol version 2 (PEAPv2) with Ashwin Palekar, Dan Smith, Sean Turner, and Simon Josefsson.

-The method for linking identity and proof-of-possession by placing the tls-unique value in the challenge\Password field of the CSR as described in [](#cert-provisioning) was inspired by the technique described in "Enrollment over Secure Transport" {{RFC7030}}.

-Helpful review comments were provided by Russ Housley, Jari Arkko, Ilan Frenkel, Jeremy Steiglitz, Dan Harkins, Sam Hartman, Jim Schaad, Barry Leiba, Stephen Farrell, Chris Lonvick, and Josh Howlett.
+Nearly all of the text in this document was taken directly from
+{{RFC7170}}.
+We are grateful to the original authors and reviewers for that document.
+The acknowledgements given here are only for the changes which resulted in this document.

+Alexander Clouter provided substantial and detailed technical feedback on nearly every aspect of the specification.
+The corrections in this document are based on his work.

+We wish to thank the many reviewers and commenters in the EMU WG, including Eliot Lear, Jouni Malinen, Joe Salowey, Heikki Vatiainen, and Bruno Pereria Vidal.

 # Changes from RFC 7170

 Alan DeKok was added as editor.

-The document was converted to Markdown, from the RFC 7170 output.
+The document was converted to Markdown, from the {{RFC7170}} text output.

-Formatting changes result from differences between using Markdown versus XML for source.
+Any formatting changes mostly result from differences between using Markdown versus XML for source.

-The IANA considerations section was removed, as the registries already exist.
+The IANA considerations section was replaced with a note to change the IANA registry references to this document.

-There should be no other content changes from RFC 7170.
+A new section was added to explain that the inner EAP-MSCHAPv2 derivation follows EAP-FAST.
+This is the largest technical change from the previous revision of this document, and follows existing implementations.

+Many small changes have been made throughout the document to correct inconsistencies, and to address mistakes.
+At a high level:

+* All open errata have been addressed.
+* A new term "inner method" has been defined.
+* The definitions and derivation of IMSK, S-IMCK, etc. have been corrected and clarified.
+* The diagrams in Appendix C have been updated to match the TEAP state machine

 # Appendix A Evaluation against Tunnel-Based EAP Method Requirements
 {:numbered="false"}